Site & Facilities

-- 8 gas cooking hobs, stove-top kettles, stove-top wire toasters, cooking utensils, saucepans, frying pans, BBQs
+- 8 gas cooking rings, stove-top kettles, stove-top wire toasters, cooking utensils, saucepans, frying pans, BBQs

 - plates, bowls, cutlery, cups, mugs,

-- plastic food storage boxes & storage area.
-Please bring a lidded plastic food box and/or cool box if you have one
+- A storage area - please bring a lidded plastic food box and/or cool box if you have one

 - tea bags, coffee, sugar

 - buckets of wood for sale (for when you've run out of the complimentary wood in your accommodation)

 Whenever we're about, we offer an off-licence service to guests – basically a doorbell at the back of the pub!
 You can buy from our extensive range of locally brewed bottled ales, draught ale by the pint or flaggon, local cider, and a selection of local / organic fair trade wines.
-You can also buy crisps & locally made ice creams (when in stock)
+You can also buy crisps & snacks

 Although we don’t have any electricity in the garden itself, we’ve set aside a small sheltered area near the house with a fridge freezer, washing machine, electric kettle and microwave for our guests to use.
 Inside the freezer is a load of freezer blocks which you are welcome to use in your cool box/bag if you have one.
 Please bag and label your food (with your surname) so we know what we can dispose of.
 Unlabelled food will be eaten by the fridge pixies!
 There is also a charging point for your devices